What Is Freelance Photography?

 How Much Money Does a Freelance Photographer Make?

 Since we are talking about setting the limit, just how do you decide what to charge for your services?
 Start by calculating how much your services cost you.
-Include all costs associated with your photography business in this calculation.
+Include all costs associated with your business in this calculation.

 Many freelance photographers just starting out may find it difficult to build a clientele with their first pricing model.
 Don’t be discouraged.
-You may need to offer a special or discount to bring in your initial clients before charging your full price.
+You may need to offer a special or discount to bring in your initial potential clients before charging your full price.

-Why You Should Consider Freelance Photography
+Why You Should Consider Going Freelance

-As a freelance photographer, you are entitled to all of the profits received from your work.
+As a photographer, you are entitled to all of the profits received from your work.
 Just remember to pay all of the bills associated with each job first, like those taxes!

-If you have these characteristics and a love for photography then this may be the career choice for you.
+If you have these characteristics and a love for the art then this may be the career choice for you.
 But don’t give up right away when the clients do not flood in.
 Have confidence in yourself.
 Have confidence in your work.
 Hone your craft, and work hard.